salieri-22/salieri-22/README.md

 - PHIL 1820: Intro. to Philosophy II (Instructor: Tyler Hildebrand)
 - HIST 1021: Europe: French Revolution to Present (Instructor: Denis Kozlov)

+DM me if you want the syllabus for the course above

 ## Interests
 - Computational mathematics